 IBM has unveiled the world’s first 2nm chip.
-A 2nm chip will “quadruple” battery life on smartphones, requiring users to charge their phones every four days.
-The 2nm refer to the transistors of the processor.
-Using 2nm Chip technology, companies can fit more transistors in their chips and make chips more efficient and powerful.
+A 2nm chip will “quadruple” smartphone battery life, requiring users to charge their phones every four days.
+The 2nm refers to the transistors of the processor.
+Companies can use 2nm Chip technology to fit more transistors in their chips and make them more efficient and powerful.
 And there is the crucial thing companies can make their chips smaller, which consumes low power.

-The new 2nm chip, according to a response the company gave to AnandTech, holds 333 million transistors per square millimeter.
+The new 2nm chip, according to a response from IBM, holds 333 million transistors per square millimeter.
 So, a chip the size of a fingernail (150 square millimeters in this context) can hold as many as 50 billion transistors.
-In comparison, the 5nm chip made by Taiwan Semiconductor, which runs smartphone tody, has 171 million transistors per square millimeter.
+In comparison, the 5nm chip made by Taiwan Semiconductor, which runs smartphones today, has 171 million transistors per square millimeter.

-More transistors on a chip are very important because of Moore’s Law, a guiding concept in chip design that was given by Ex-Intel chief executive officer Gordon Moore, in 1965.
-According to the law of states, the number of transistors on an integrated system is double after every two years, and which in turn doubles the performance.
-While Moore’s Law started failing when companies reached 10nm chip, increasing the number of transistors on chips remains an important aspect of chip design.
+More transistors on a chip are very important because of Moore’s Law, a guiding concept in chip design that Ex-Intel chief executive officer Gordon Moore gave in 1965.
+According to the law of states, the number of transistors on an integrated system is doubled every two years, doubling the performance.
+While Moore’s Law started failing when companies reached 10nm chips, increasing the number of chip transistors remains an important aspect of chip design.

 According to IBM, a 2nm chip will “quadruple” battery life on smartphones, requiring users to charge their phones every four days.
 They will also reduce the carbon footprint of the data center.
-In addition, laptops will become faster as will object detection in autonomous cars.
+In addition, laptops will become faster, and object detection in autonomous cars.